Courses - Faculty of Education And Social Work

 To complete this course students must enrol in EDCURRIC 729 A and B, or EDCURRIC 729

-A critical examination and application of current theory, research and practice involving the acceleration of students’ learning using digital technologies.
-Students will undertake an independent critical evaluation of the development, implementation and impact of a digital tool they have designed to accelerate students’ learning.
+A critical examination and application of current theory, research and practice into using digital tools as interventions to support struggling learners.
+Students will undertake an independent critical evaluation of the development, implementation and impact of a digital tool to accelerate their learning.

 To complete this course students must enrol in EDCURRIC 740 A and B, or EDCURRIC 740